 The plainest and simple explanation of blockchain is that it is records of data stored on networks of computers.
 There are three pillars of Blockchain that make it unique:

-So instead of traditional centralised entities like the SARS, FNB, or Standard Bank recording, storing, managing and controlling data by following their own protocols.
-Blockchain allows for decentralised record-keeping where data is recorded, stored, and managed on a network of computers with open source software around the world.
+So instead of traditional centralised entities like SARS, FNB or Standard Bank recording, storing, managing, and controlling data by following their own protocols, Blockchain allows for decentralised record-keeping where data is recorded, stored, and managed on a network of computers with open source software around the world.

 Any changes to the blockchain protocol go through a consensus process that no one person or entity has control over.

-The word transparency with regard to blockchain relates to the way in which transactions are recorded on a ledger.
+The word transparency with regard to blockchain relates to the way in whichare recorded on a ledger.
 The ledger is live and available for everyone to see.
 It is saved on a network of computers around the world making the data impossible to change or alter.

 The best way to see the value of transparency and data recording, storage and management are by comparing these two scenarios.
 Currently, common citizens of South Africa are not privy to where and how their tax money is spent by the South African government.